-As every year since 2015, the Institute of European Democrats (IED) is organizing in cooperation with the Young democrats for Europe (YDE) a gathering of young Europeans (under 35).
-The main purpose of the initiative is to prepare young people to better understand the European political context and to take an active role in the democratic process.
+As every year since 2015, the Institute of European Democrats (IED) organized in cooperation with the Young democrats for Europe (YDE) a gathering of young Europeans (under 35).
+The main purpose of the initiative was to prepare young people to better understand the European political context and to take an active role in the democratic process.

 The Institute of European Democrats has launched in spring 2019 a Call for Paper called "Young Europeans: how to act on the Climate crisis?".
 This external research project aims at bringing new ideas and proposals to tackle the Climate crisis at European level and received a positive feed back from young researchers from all over Europe.

-The IED and the Young democrats for Europe (YDE) would like the participants of this Winter academy to have the opportunity to reflect on the challenge posed by Climate change from various perspectives, as they will have to engage about this issue with their fellow citizens for years to come.
+The IED and the Young democrats for Europe (YDE) offered the participants of this Winter academy the opportunity to reflect on the challenge posed by Climate change from various perspectives, as they will have to engage about this issue with their fellow citizens for years to come.